adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

         - Email address
         - Data you provide in comments
         - Feedback and filter data
+        - When applying for a job: Name, email address, your resume and all other data voluntarily uploaded / shared by you
 1. For user support
     - User name (contact via social media) and/or email
     - Device information